Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Proposed Framework

-Formally, given a query $q$, knowledge base $D$, and retrieved documents $D_s \subset D$ chunked into evidence set $E$, the objective is to learn a rationale-based selection function $f_\theta(q, E) \rightarrow (R, E_s)$ that generates rationales $R = \{r_1, ..., r_k\}$ and selects evidence subset $E_s \subset E$ such that: (i) $E_s$ maximizes recall $R(E_s, E^*)$ where $E^*$ are ground-truth relevant evidences, (ii) $E_s$ minimizes precision loss from adversarial content $\mathcal{A} \subset E$, (iii) $|E_s|$ is determined adaptively without fixed top-$k$ constraints, and (iv) rationales $R$ provide interpretable justification for each $e \in E_s$. \autoref{fig:query_and_rationale} shows an example of a rationale generated for a real-world query from the PrivacyQA dataset.
+\textbf{Problem Formulation.} Formally, given a query $q$, knowledge base $D$, and retrieved documents $D_s \subset D$ chunked into evidence set $E$, the objective is to learn a rationale-based selection function $f_\theta(q, E) \rightarrow (R, E_s)$ that generates rationales $R = \{r_1, ..., r_k\}$ and selects evidence subset $E_s \subset E$ such that: (i) $E_s$ maximizes recall $R(E_s, E^*)$ where $E^*$ are ground-truth relevant evidences, (ii) $E_s$ minimizes precision loss from adversarial content $\mathcal{A} \subset E$, (iii) $|E_s|$ is determined adaptively without fixed top-$k$ constraints, and (iv) rationales $R$ provide interpretable justification for each $e \in E_s$. \autoref{fig:example} shows an example of a rationale generated for a real-world query from the PrivacyQA dataset.
+As shown in \autoref{fig:arch}, \sysname{} comprises three major components: the preference-tuned rationale generator, the ECSE, and the verifier.
+We describe each component in the following subsections.